ashish-panicker/dxc-java-training-1/Java/README.md

 **PasswordChecker**

 Create a Java program called `PasswordChecker`, which takes a `String` password as input and checks if it is valid.
-A password is valid id i satisfies teh following conditions:
+A password is valid id it satisfies the following conditions:

 - It is a non-empty string.
 - It contains at least one uppercase character.